Turning Routines Into Skills

 “Commit the changes.”

 The files hold the knowledge.
 But they don’t carry the session forward on their own.
-You still have to remember what Claude should read first, what to update at the end, and what changed since last time.

 That’s what skills are for.
-But to get there, we start with something simpler.

 Shortcuts